 ICT-based Distance Education in South Asia

 This report provides an update about innovative uses of information and communication technology (ICT) for distance education and training in South Asia.
 Particular focus is given to ICT initiatives in India, Sri Lanka, and Bhutan, at university level, and in non-formal interventions.
 Lessons learned from these countries are of value to any developing nation that wishes to address the improvement of educational and living standards of its people.
-The report stresses current uses of ICT serving the distance education needs of rural populations, and concludes that in all three countries the traditional media, including radio and TV, must play an important continuing role to ensure that education is accessible to the widest possible range of students.Copyright (c) 2008 Sally D. Berman
+The report stresses current uses of ICT serving the distance education needs of rural populations, and concludes that in all three countries the traditional media, including radio and TV, must play an important continuing role to ensure that education is accessible to the widest possible range of students.Published

-This work is licensed under a Creative Commons Attribution 4.0 International Licence.
-The copyright of all content published in IRRODL is retained by the authors.
+This work is licensed under a Creative Commons Attribution 4.0 International License.
+The copyright for all content published in IRRODL remains with the authors.

-This copyright agreement and use license ensures, among other things, that an article will be as widely distributed as possible and that the article can be included in any scientific and/or scholarly archive.
+This copyright agreement and usage license ensure that the article is distributed as widely as possible and can be included in any scientific or scholarly archive.

 You are free to